What is the difference between Terminal Illness and Critical Illness?

-An Insurer defines a Terminal Illness, as an illness from which you will not recover, and are likely to pass away from within a period of 12 months.
+An Insurer defines a Terminal Illness, as an illness from which you will not recover, and are likely to pass away within a period of 12 months.
 Most life insurance policies include Terminal Illness cover.
-This means that they will pay a claim to the policyholder if they are diagnosed with a condition which they are very likely to die from in the next 12 months.
+This means that they will pay a claim to the policyholder if they are diagnosed with a condition which they are very likely to die in the next 12 months.
 This allows the policyholder to take care of their personal affairs before they pass away.

 What is Critical illness?

-A Critical Illness is an illness which you could well recover from, and even return to a normal life afterwards.
+A Critical Illness is an illness which you could well recover from, and even return to normal life afterwards.
 The conditions that are covered vary from insurer to insurer, but most providers will cover critical illnesses such as Heart Attack, Stroke, Advanced Cancers, Multiple Sclerosis, and permanent blindness and deafness.

 Critical Illness is not automatically included with life insurance.
 It is an optional extra which incurs an additional cost.